Traffic: The Dynamics of Facilitative Systems

 On my first visit to the Philippines, my Filipino father-in-law explained the rules of the road there in a single principle: “In the Philippines, the only rule of the road is that there are no rules.”

 I quickly learned the truth of that.
-In my first trips around Manila, it seemed that Filipino drivers broke traffic laws more often than they actually followed them.
-I was actually impressed with how many cars they could fit in a tiny section of road, all pretty much moving in the same direction.
+In my first drives around Manila, it seemed that Filipino drivers broke more traffic laws than they actually followed.
+I was impressed, for example, with how many cars drivers could fit in a tiny section of road, all pretty much moving in the same direction.

 It was chaotic but it also worked surprisingly well in some ways.
-For example, as a driver there I could save a lot of time by ignoring "unnecessary" red lights or driving on the shoulder of a road to get around heavy traffic (not that I did that, mind you).
+When driving there, I could save a lot of time by ignoring "unnecessary" red lights or driving on the shoulder of a road to get around heavy traffic (not that I did that, mind you).
 Despite the apparent chaos, a handful of "natural" rules had emerged that helped govern drivers' behaviors.
 For example:

-If there's any opening to get where you're going faster, you take it, just as water would take the path of least resistance to flow downward;
+If there's any opening to get where you're going faster, you take it, just as water takes the path of least resistance to flow downward;

 Flashing your headlights first gives you precedence in a tight road against oncoming traffic;